mdtraj/mdtraj/devtools/README.md

 the "latest" folder on the S3 bucket.
 If ISRELEASED==True, it's put into a subfolder with the name of the short release.
 The relevant logic is in `tools/travis-ci/push-docs-to-s3.py`.

-In order for the select bar at the bottom of the docs that toggles between versions to work, these folders MUST match up with the tag names on github.
-This is because the list of items to put in that little dropdown menu is dynamically determined from the github API in the browser.
-This is the only way I could think of to make sure the old docs have a link to the latest version.
-The logic that populates the version dropdown menu in the browser is in

-`docs/themes/sphinx_rtd_theme-0.1.5/sphinx_rtd_theme/versions.html`

-Specifically note that it goes to https://api.github.com/repos/mdtraj/mdtraj/releases, and uses the `tag_names` to build the links.
-So these must line up with the prefix of `mdtraj.version.short_version` used in `tools/travis-ci/push-docs-to-s3.py` for the links not to break.

 Tools License
 =============